kiranukamath/myblogsite/content/blog/make-code-simple-with-datablock-api-part2.md

 It is actually easy but needs practise and getting used to it, you can create dataloaders using datablock api very quickly.

-You can practise in google colab [here](https://github.com/kirankamatmgm/Fastai-Data-Block-API/blob/master/Datablock.ipynb)
+You can practice in google colab [here](https://github.com/kirankamatmgm/Fastai-Data-Block-API/blob/master/Datablock.ipynb)

+Credit: fastai

 Thank you for giving your time:)